 “. . . the testing of your faith produces endurance.
 And let endurance have its perfect result, so that you may be perfect (mature) and complete, lacking in nothing.”
 (NASB)

 We may not “feel” strong, or even as if we are being strengthen.
-In fact, I daresay most of us feel weak, pitiful and maybe completely shattered during the fiery trials of life.
-But we find ourselves stronger after we’ve passed through the fire.
-The Holy Spirit quietly performed His supernatural work within, while our distracted and overwhelmed hearts and minds struggled to simply trust and obey.
+In fact, I daresay most of us feel incredibly weak during the fiery trials of life.
+Yet after we emerge from the trial we are often surprised to find ourselves stronger after we’ve passed through the fire.
+The Holy Spirit has quietly performed His supernatural work within, while our distracted and overwhelmed hearts and minds struggled to simply trust and obey.